-All the rich, spicy Italian flavors you crave!
-This Whole30 Shrimp Fra Diavolo is an easy and fast weeknight dinner made with tasty shrimp, spiralized zucchini noodles/zoodles, and Arrabbiata sauce.
+This is one of my favorite Whole30 and Paleo Shrimp recipes ever, because it has all the rich, spicy Italian flavors I crave!
+Paleo, Gluten Free and Whole30 Shrimp Fra Diavolo is an easy and fast weeknight dinner to keep you satisfied!
+It’s made with tasty shrimp, spiralized zucchini noodles, and Rao’s Fra Diavolo/Arrabbiata sauce.
 The best part?
 It’s made in under 20 minutes!

 That means I can have my favorite spicy meal pretty much any weeknight, even the nights I don’t feel like cooking.
 And you know what?
-Rao’s sauce is much, much better than any sauce I’ve ever made anyhow, not to mention it keeps my Shrimp Fra Diavolo totally Whole30 compliant.
-Plus it’s been scientifically proven that opening a jar of Rao’s sauce is one thousand percent easier than making it myself.
-See?
-Science!
+Rao’s sauce is much better than any sauce I’ve ever made anyhow, not to mention it keeps my Paleo Shrimp recipe totally Whole30 compliant.

 How to Make Whole30 Shrimp Fra Diavolo: